 Wrist arthroscopy can treat several problems.

 You probably will go home on the day of the surgery.
 When you can go back to your usual routine depends on your wrist problem.
 You may need about 6 weeks to recover.
 It may take longer if you had damaged tissue repaired.
 You may have to limit your activity until your wrist strength and movement are back to normal.
 You may also need physiotherapy or occupational therapy.

 If you have a desk job, you may be able to go back to work a few days to a few weeks after the surgery.
 If you lift things or do physical labour at work, it may be 1 to 2 months before you can go back.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter E120 in the search box to learn more about "Wrist Arthroscopy: Before Your Surgery."
+Enter E120 in the search box to learn more about "Wrist Arthroscopy: Before Your Surgery".

-Current as of:
+Current as of: November 29, 2017

 Adam Husney, MD - Family Medicine

 & E. Gregory Thompson, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine & Robert B. Keller, MD - Orthopedics

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.